-All the proposals share the same aim: to make it easier for people to get the medicines they need when they need them, avoiding the need for people to see additional health professionals just to receive medicines.
+All the proposals share the same aim: to make it easier for people to get the medicines they need when they need them and avoiding the need for people to see additional health professionals just to receive medicines.

 Views are sought on the proposed changes for each of the eight professions separately because of the differences between the professions, any unique characteristics which apply to them and the changes being proposed for them.
 Furthermore, changes to medicines legislation need to be considered independently for each profession.
-However, only one consultation guide has been developed for both dental therapists and dental hygienists due the similarity of the professions, although views will still be sought on these two professions separately.
+However, only one consultation guide has been developed for both dental therapists and dental hygienists due to the similarity of the professions; although we will still be seeking views on these two professions separately.